ksandin/typescript-react-state-rnd/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the react application in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn start-server`
+Runs the api servers required for some of the react examples.

 ### `yarn test`